johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/IdentifyingComponentsGuide.md

 # Guide in Identifying Components & Variations

+While it's always best practice to begin the site-build with a design system and accompanying styleguide provided by a designer, this is not always possible.
-A site builder can look through an existing site that is being rebuilt or the site design assets and choose how to build it out as components.
+Maybe you want to rebuild an existing site, or maybe your creative partners don't work that way.
+In such cases, a site builder can look through an existing site that is being rebuilt or the site design assets and choose how to build it out as components.
 A good guide would be try keep components as small as possible and that can be reused or composed together to create more complex components.

 ## Identifying Components